cosmos/cosmos-sdk/docs/rfc/rfc-005-optimistic-execution.md

 ## Implementation

 The execution context needs to have the following information:

 - The block proposal (`abci.RequestFinalizeBlock`)
 - Termination and completion signal for the OE goroutine

 The OE goroutine would run on top of a cached branch of the root multi-store (which is the default behavior for `FinalizeBlock` as we only write to the underlying store once we've reached the end).

 The OE goroutine would periodically check if a termination signal has been sent to it, and stops if so.
 Once the OE goroutine finishes the execution it will set the completion signal.

+The application developers will have the option to enable or disable Optimistic Execution, being disabled by default.
+To enable it, the application will need to pass the `SetOptimisticExecution` option to `NewBaseApp`.
+This is because this feature will be considered experimental until it's proven to be stable.
+Note that individual nodes should not enable/disable this feature on their own, as it could lead to inconsistent behavior.

 Upon receiving a `ProcessProposal` call, the SDK would adopt the following procedure if OE is enabled: